-In some cases, especially when a rental is turning over or an owner is preparing a new property for rent, there are some renovations that can be done for a reasonable cost that will push energy savings higher, and raise an owner’s green credentials among prospective tenants.
+In some cases, especially when a rental is turning over or an owner is preparing a new property for rent, there are some renovations that can be done for a reasonable cost that will push energy savings higher, and raise an owner’s green credentials among prospective renters.

-If a home is located in a state or city with expensive water rates, and again California is among the leaders in this category, the cost of buying new bathroom fixtures can be quickly recouped.
+If a home is located in a state or city with expensive water rates (and again California is among the leaders in this category), the cost of buying new bathroom fixtures can be quickly recouped.

-- If a home needs new appliances, look for brands that have the Energy Star label.
+If a home needs new appliances, look for brands that have the Energy Star label.
 (A new refrigerator should have a built-in water filter so that tenants can avoid bottled water.)

-- Install a tankless hot water heater.
-Also known as on-demand or instant hot water heaters, these appliances only expend energy when the hot water is turned on.
+Install a tankless hot water heater.
+Also known as on-demand or instant hot water heaters, these appliances expend energy only when the hot water is turned on.
 (Hot water tanks rely on a continuous energy flow.)
 They cost more to install — $3,000 vs. $900 for a tank — but are a greener option because they last twice as long as traditional hot water heaters, use less energy and need less space.

-- Invest in double-paned windows.
+Invest in double-paned windows.
 Energy loss attributed to windows accounts for nearly 25 percent of the annual heating and cooling costs for the average American home, according to the Department of Energy.

-- Hire a sustainability consultant.
+Hire a sustainability consultant.
 These professionals can advise a homeowner on all types of projects, from water savings to energy efficiency to eco-friendly improvements.

 For new construction, incorporating an environmentally conscious approach can be part of the planning process.
-For instance, it’s easier and less expensive to install a maximum amount of insulation as a house goes up as opposed to retrofitting insulation into an older structure.
+For instance, it’s easier and less expensive to install a maximum amount of insulation as a house goes up than it is to retrofit insulation into an older structure.

 These choices depend on what a homeowner can afford as well as calculations about how long it will take to recoup the investment on major projects.
 With that in mind, consider these questions:

-It is cleaner and vastly more efficient than conventional systems because it does not burn fuel to generate warmth, it just transfers heat from the ground to a house.
-However, the upfront costs for drilling and installation are very high, from $30,000 to $50,000 for the average home.
+It is cleaner and vastly more efficient than conventional systems because, instead of burning fuel to generate warmth, it transfers heat from the ground to a house.
+However, the upfront costs for drilling and installation are very high — from $30,000 to $50,000 for the average home.
 Geothermal systems also qualify for the 26 percent tax credit in 2021 and 2022.